How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 - Petite: Petite sizes are typically for short and dainty women.
 Petite clothing is proportioned for a smaller frame, with shoulder widths and sleeve lengths scaled down.
 As a rule of thumb, women of a height between 4’11 to 5’3 ½” fall under the petite category and look for petite-size clothing when shopping online.
 Petite sizes are represented with a P suffix, such as 4P (meaning size 4 petite).

-- Plus size: Plus-size clothing is for women 12-24, and XL-4XL (XL, 2XL, 3XL and 4XL).
+- Plus size: Plus-size clothing size chart is for women 12-24, and XL-4XL (XL, 2XL, 3XL and 4XL).
 Apparels with plus size are often designated with a W as a suffix, for example, 12W to 24W.
 Such apparels by design are generally roomier throughout and designed for a curvy frame body type.

 - Juniors: No this size is not for kids.
 The term ‘juniors’ is used in product descriptions for younger women, often used for trendier teenage designs.
 Apparels with a junior sizing are marked by odd number sizes, usually from 1-13.
 Clothing for junior women sizes are designed proportionally smaller throughout and is made for slender built without many curves.

 - Misses: As the name suggests Misses or Missy is a term typically used to represent sizes of a younger adult woman.
-It’s common to see many brands refer to all their non-plus women’s clothing sizes as misses.
+It’s common to see many fashion brands refer to all their non-plus women’s clothing size charts as misses.
 What’s unique about the misses sizing, is that misses clothing is proportioned more generously in the bust and hips than junior items.
 Misses of Missy sizes are usually marked by even numbers, 0 to 16.

 - Women’s: Women’s, as the name suggests, is for adult women, indicating that the clothing is for body cuts and curves of a grown-up woman.
-Having said that many brands also use ‘women’s’ to indicate clothing with a fuller cut, often larger plus size clothing.
+Having said that many fashion brands also use ‘women’s’ to indicate clothing with a fuller cut, often larger plus size clothing.

 SIZING TERMINOLOGIES FOR MEN